 We provide a range of programmes, supports and services for designers and craftspeople, learners and teachers, retailers and gallerists, shoppers and collectors, media and partner organisations in order to raise the standard and profile of Irish design and craft.
-Our activities are funded by the Department of Jobs, Enterprise and Innovation via Enterprise Ireland.
+Our activities are funded by the Department of Business, Enterprise and Innovation via Enterprise Ireland.

 Further information can be found in our industry and annual reports which are available to download from the publications section of our website.